 5) Proof of current certification of ACLS

-We would like to remind residents in advance that the PGME office requires proof of successful completion of the Advanced Cardiac Life Support (ACLS) Course prior to commencement of training.
+We would like to remind residents that the PGME office requires proof of successful completion of the Advanced Cardiac Life Support (ACLS) Course prior to commencement of training.
 The cost of obtaining certification is not covered by the University of Saskatchewan.
 ACLS certification must be valid as of your residency training start date.
 If residents do not have current certification, they are responsible for ensuring they meet this requirement.
 The PGME office encourages residents to register for the next available course offered in their jurisdiction (in Saskatoon, contact Continuing Medical Education at 306-966-8072).
 If residents are unsure if the certification they hold is appropriate for this requirement or to find more dates for courses, please contact the Heart & Stroke Foundation of Saskatchewan at 306-244-2124.

 PEDIATRICS RESIDENTS PLEASE NOTE: Pediatrics residents will receive PALS training during residency training therefore ACLS is not a requirement prior to the July 1 start date.
 The costs associated with PALS training is not covered by the PGME office.
 If you have questions about PALS, please speak with the U of S Pediatrics Department.

 Room 413, 4th Floor, St. Andrew's College